Which Conditions Have Been Successfully Treated by Dr. König?

 Is it Appropriate for Children to Receive Chiropractic Care?

 Yes, without question.
 Children, given the youthfulness and resiliency of their cells, gener- ally respond very readily to natural medical intervention, including chiropractic care.
 The gentle, non-invasive treatment mode adopted by Dr. König is particularly well-suited for children — and frail adults as well.

 What About Treatment of a Patient Who Is Confined to a Wheelchair?

-A patient who is confined to a wheelchair can be easily accommodated by Dr. König’s spa- cious treatment room.
-The in-office bathroom likewise was designed to provide enough space for a wheelchair-bound patient.
+A patient who is confined to a wheelchair can be accommodated by Dr. König’s treatment room.
+The bathrooms likewise provide enough space for a wheelchair-bound patient.

 Why Does Integrated Wellness N.Y.C.
 Not Accept Insurance Assignment?